Glossary

 How Neural Architecture Search Works

 The fundamental process of NAS involves three main components: a search space, a search strategy, and a performance estimation strategy.
 The search space defines the set of possible network architectures that can be designed, essentially outlining the building blocks (like different types of convolution or activation functions) and how they can be connected.
 The search strategy guides the exploration of this space, using methods ranging from random search and reinforcement learning to evolutionary algorithms.
 Finally, the performance estimation strategy evaluates how well a candidate architecture performs, often involving training the network partially or fully on a dataset and measuring its performance, although techniques like weight sharing or performance predictors are used to speed this up, as detailed in research from Google AI.
+Efficiently managing these experiments can be facilitated by platforms like Weights & Biases or Ultralytics HUB.

 Key Benefits of NAS